markgray/Composables/TrackMySleepQuality/README.md

-This is my migration of the obsolete TrackMySleepQuality appt from the "Android Kotlin Fundamentals Codelab" -- markgray
+This is my migration to compose of the obsolete TrackMySleepQuality app from the "Android Kotlin Fundamentals Codelab" -- markgray